iUmeda/SQLProjects/README.md

-📊 Data Analytics Portfolio – SQL, Excel & Power BI
+📊 Data Analytics Portfolio

-Welcome to my analytics portfolio!
-This repository features projects focused on SQL-based data cleaning and analysis, with more projects on the way.
+Welcome to my Data Analytics Portfolio!

+This repository showcases a collection of projects centered around SQL-based data cleaning, querying, and real-world data analysis scenarios.
+Each project demonstrates practical problem-solving using SQL to extract meaningful insights and prepare datasets for decision-making.

 ✅ Completed Projects
+1. 🍽️ Restaurant Sales – Data Cleaning & SQL Queries
+A hands-on project simulating real-life restaurant management scenarios.

+🧹 Cleaned and standardized the sales dataset for accuracy and consistency.
+📊 Developed SQL queries to answer common operational questions a restaurant manager would ask, such as top-selling items, revenue trends, and customer preferences.

-1. 🧹 World Layoffs – Data Cleaning Project (SQL)
+2. 🧹 World Layoffs – Data Cleaning (SQL)

-This project focuses on cleaning a real-world dataset containing global layoff information.
-Key data preparation steps:
+Focused on preparing a global layoffs dataset for accurate analysis.
+Key steps included:

-•	🆔 Created a unique identifier to detect and remove duplicate records
+🆔 Created unique identifiers to detect and eliminate duplicate records.

-•	🧽 Removed rows and columns with minimal or missing data
+🧽 Removed incomplete or irrelevant rows and columns with missing data.

-•	🧾 Standardized data formats for consistency (e.g., text casing, date formats)
+🧾 Standardized text and date formats for consistency across the dataset.

-•	🚫 Handled NULL or blank values appropriately
+🚫 Properly handled NULL and blank values to ensure data integrity.

-The goal was to prepare this dataset for accurate and insightful analysis by applying foundational data cleaning techniques.
+This project highlights foundational data cleaning techniques crucial for reliable analytics.

-2. 🎬 Film Rental Database – Data Analysis (SQL)
+3. 🎬 Film Rental Database – Data Analysis (SQL)

-An analytical project using a relational database containing information about customers, films, actors, and rentals.
-Key insights and queries include:
+An analytical exploration of a relational database with customer, film, actor, and rental information.
+Key analyses include:

-•	Most rented films
+🎥 Identifying the most rented films and popular genres.

-•	Customer behavior and rental patterns
+👥 Examining customer rental behavior and trends.

-•	Popular genres and top-billed actors
+🌟 Highlighting top-billed actors and their impact on rentals.

 🚧 In Progress / Coming Soon

-•	📈 Additional SQL projects focusing on business metrics and performance analysis
+📈 Additional SQL projects focusing on business metrics, performance analysis, and data-driven decision making.

-•	📊 Excel dashboards visualizing key KPIs and trends

-•	🧠 Power BI reports for dynamic and interactive insights

-Stay tuned – new uploads will appear here regularly!
+Stay tuned for regular updates and new projects!